CABCLabs/covid-careza-gatsby/src/pages/blog/2020-04-27-the-week-in-social-media.md

 ---
 templateKey: blog-post
-title: "The week in social media "
+title: The week in social media | 21- 26 April 2020
 date: 2020-04-27T13:25:16.263Z
 description: All of our research around important topics broadcast and discussed on social media are summarised here.
 These are the highlights you should know